pyomeca/bioptim/README.md

 - SCIPY_DOP853: The scipy integrator DOP853
 - SCIPY_BDF: The scipy integrator BDF
 - SCIPY_LSODA: The scipy integrator LSODA

+### Enum: IntegralApproximation
+The type of integration used to integrate the cost function terms of Lagrange:
+- RECTANGLE: The integral is approximated by a rectangle rule (Left Riemann sum)
+- TRAPEZOIDAL: The integral is approximated by a trapezoidal rule using the state at the begin of the next interval
+- TRUE_TRAPEZOIDAL: The integral is approximated by a trapezoidal rule using the state at the end of the current interval

 # Examples